thecml/kubernetes-exercises/README.md

 # kubernetes-exercises
-Four hands-on exercises for Docker and Kubernetes
+Hands-on exercises for Docker and Kubernetes